dankamongmen/scblockchain/doc/block-format.md

-256-bit hash and 32-bit index of the registering consortium, followed by the 16 bit signature length, followed by the signature, 16 bit public key length, followed by the public key, followed by the external identifier, of form determined by the lookup type.
+256-bit hash and 32-bit index of the registering consortium, followed by the 16 bit signature length, followed by the signature, 16 bit public key length, followed by the public key, followed by the external identifier, of form determined by the lookup type (the external identifier should only contain printable characters).
 Lookup types include:

 * 0x0001 Sharecare ID